 Two steps off the sidewalk and you're in a lobby that still looks like a formal sitting room, with heavy paneled walls and molding, heavy drapes, gilded mirrors, and antiques.
 The reception desk is straight out of something from an old black–and–white movie.
-A glass–covered room that was once a patio provides more light and a lighter touch, utilizing wicker armchairs and glass tables.
+A glass–covered room that was once a patio provides more light and a lighter touch, utilizing wicker armchairs and glass tables to create an area for lounging with a drink or reading a book.
 The bar off this space is more Andean, with wood furniture, local wall hangings, and red walls dotted with sconces made from thin stretched leather.
-The attractive restaurant is one floor up, looking out on a winter garden, but dozens of other options are within a ten–minute walking radius.
+Cocktail hour includes a good list of Argentine and imported wines along with the classic local mixed drinks like Fernet with Coke and Gancia with lemon.

-The most desirable guest rooms are the two suites in the original manor, though note that these and two standards on the same floor can only be reached by stairs.
+The most desirable guest rooms are the two suites in the original manor, though note that these and two "classic" rooms on the same floor can only be reached by stairs.
 These suites feel like a grand master bedroom in a mansion, with high ceilings, 4–poster beds, and plenty of light streaming through the big windows.

-Web Site: www.solardelaplaza.com.ar/English/home_eng.htm
+Web Site: www.solardelaplaza.com.ar

 Total Number of Rooms: 30

-Published rates: $145 to $230 BB
+Published rates: $183 to $278 BB (official exchange rate)

-Return to Argentina Luxury Hotels
+Return to Luxury Hotels in Argentina

-Return to Luxury Travel in Argentina
+Return to Luxury Traveling in Argentina